Nunavut officials, business group, sign deal for new $300-million Iqaluit airport

 GN inks contract with Arctic Infrastructure Partners

 The Government of Nunavut and a business group called Arctic Infrastructure Partners unveiled plans to rebuild the Iqaluit airport after signing a deal Sept.
-17 for the design, construction, financing and maintenance of the $300 million project over 33.8 years.
+17 for the design, construction, financing and maintenance of the $300 million project until 2041.

 The upgraded airport’s centre-piece will be a terminal building three times larger that the old yellow building.